Why? Why? Lie! Deny!

 I’ve just eaten!
 I’ve been out!
 I went walking!
 I drove the car last week!
 I only saw her recently!

+It can feel like absolute hell.
 But in Milly’s world, she truly doesn’t remember.
-She has done the things she says because, in dementia, time doesn’t just blur - it disappears.
+She’s done the things she says because, in dementia, time doesn’t just blur - it disappears.

-I Got it Wrong
+I Got It Wrong

-It took me a while to realise she wasn’t - see Denial: The Fight No-One Wins - She genuinely believed it was only yesterday she’d seen the doctor, or last week she’d met her friend, or spoken to her grandson.
-Initially, I argued, shouted, and confused her further.
-But once I understood that this is typical of dementia - and acknowledged that it can be exhausting, irritating, or heart-breaking - I tried to see it differently and remember how much she needed peace, comfort, safety, and the feeling of being loved.
+In the early days, I thought she was bending the truth or just outright lying.
+I argued, shouted, and confused her further.
+It took me a while to understand - see Denial: The Fight No-One Wins.
+She genuinely believed it was only yesterday she’d seen the doctor or last week she’d met her friend.
+Once I understood - and acknowledged how exhausting, irritating, and heart-breaking it can be - I tried to see it differently and remind myself how much she needed peace, comfort, and safety.

 Finding Balance in the Chaos